Dannyliux/arduinointernship/lesson_plan.md

 ## Overview

-In this workshop, students will be introduced to the Arduino Nano microcontroller.
+In this workshop, students will be introduced to the Arduino Nano/Uno microcontroller.
 They will learn how to wire a simple circuit using an LED and a push button, and write code to control the LED in two different ways.
 No experience with coding or electronics is required — everything will be explained from scratch.

 ---